Chart Color Schemes

 Hassall Grove has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified eight projects expected to impact the region.
-Notable initiatives include Mirvac's Marsden Park Residential Development, Stockland's Elara Masterplanned Community, Plumpton Central, and Marsden Park Strategic Town Centre.
-The following list outlines those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified eight projects that may influence this region.
+Notable projects include Mirvac's Marsden Park Residential Development, Stockland's Elara Masterplanned Community, Plumpton Central, and Marsden Park Strategic Town Centre.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.